fredrikekre/julia-alpine/README.md

 # julia-alpine

-Building docker images and binaries of [JuliaLang/julia][julia] on using Alpine Linux.
+Building docker images and binaries of [JuliaLang/julia][julia] using Alpine Linux.

 Output tarballs with the Julia binary can be downloaded from [GitHub releases][gh] and the docker images can be found on [Docker Hub][dh].